Remembering the 1918 American Invasion of Russia

-The same mixture of ideologically chaotic mix of quarreling Russian factions operated in the Russian Far East with the addition of local warlords (usually former Russian military officers) who joined the fray while building their own little fiefdoms and lining their pockets with the spoils of war.
+The American troops in the Russian Far East encountered the same chaotic mixture of quarreling ideological factions as in the west along with the addition of local warlords (usually former Russian military officers) who joined the fray while building their own little fiefdoms and lining their pockets with the spoils of war.

 Also in the mixture was the Czech Legion which found itself both trying to fight their way across Russia to their homeland in Europe as well as being in shifting alliances with various groups that spanned the political spectrum from Whites to warlords to Reds (socialists/communists).